Tim Anderson Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings

-- The nine strikeouts per nine innings put together by the Pirates pitching staff ranks 11th in the league.
+- The Pirates pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the ninth-ranked team ERA across all league pitching staffs (3.46).
+- The Pirates have a 4.28 team ERA that ranks 14th among all MLB pitching staffs.

-- Pirates pitchers combine to rank 20th in baseball in home runs surrendered (nine total, 1.5 per game).
+- Pirates pitchers combine to surrender 13 total home runs at a clip of 1.9 per game (to rank 25th in the league).

-- The Pirates will look to Hill (0-1) in his second start of the season.
+- Velasquez (0-1) takes the mound for the Pirates to make his second start this season.

-- The lefty last pitched on Saturday against the Cincinnati Reds, when he went five innings, allowing three earned runs while giving up three hits.
+- His most recent time out came on Sunday against the Cincinnati Reds, when the right-hander went 4 2/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.